theanalyst/eos/doc/using/tokens.rst

 Essentially this token gives the bearer the permission to ``rwx`` under the tree /eos/dev/token/.
 The token does not bear an owner and group information, which means, that the creations will be accounted on the mapped authenticated user using this token or an enforced ``sys.owner.auth`` entry.
 If the token should map the authenticated user, one can add ``owner`` and ``group`` fields.
 In practical terms the token removes existing user and system ACL entries and places the token user/group/permission entries as a system ACL.

-Tokens are encrypted, zlib compressed, base64 encoded with a replacement of all '/' characters with '!' to avoid confusion with directory and file names.
+Tokens are encrypted, zlib compressed, base64url encoded with a replacement of the '+' and '/' characters with '-' and '_'  to avoid confusion with directory and file names.

 Token creation
 --------------